 Why .com, you ask, if you are not a company?
 Yes, .nl is cheaper, and .net is prettier, and you can even get lots of cool alternatives, like .science.
 But the people who will want to go to your website, will probably type “.com” anyway, so just help them out.
 You can always register additional domains later 🙂

 Once you have decided on the domain name, add it to your shopping cart.
 Since I’m assuming this is your first own website, you will want hosting as well.
 Go to the “Webhosting” tab and select the “Starter” package, which costs less than 1 euro per month!
 This is the package I have, and which hosts several websites (so not only this one).
 Unless you will be hosting very large files, it should be sufficient for you as well.

 Versio will offer you the option to anonymize yourself as the owner of the domain.
 I did not do this, since it is clear that the website is about myself.
-But, I do think this can lead to a bit of spam (this is not due to Versio, and would happen with other hosting providers as well).
 So I’d recommend either choosing the option, or using a different email address.
-For example, if you have a Gmail address, you can use firstname.lastname@example.org for your hosting account.
+For example, if you have a Gmail address, you can use email@example.com for your hosting account.

 Now, go ahead and proceed with the checkout.
 After a few steps, you should be the owner of your very own website.
 Congratulations!